-For this proposal the requirements of the modellers will be revisited to ensure they reflect the latest status and the phase 1 document will be updated.
+For this work the requirements of the modellers will be revisited to ensure they reflect the latest status and the earlier CMUG report will be updated.
 In particular regional modelling and its coordination (e.g. through Euro-CORDEX) has developed and its requirements need clearly defining.
-Current and planned EU projects (FIDUCEO, IS-ENES3, etc.) will also have an impact on the requirements and the interface of the CCI datasets to the Copernicus Climate Change Service will also dictate certain requirements that need to be documented, which could be done through their precursor projects.
-Another European programme with a climate research need is the EEA's ClimateADAPT and this should also be canvassed.
+Current and planned EU projects (FIDUCEO, IS-ENES3, etc.) will also have an impact on the requirements and the interface of the CCI datasets to the Copernicus Climate Change Service will also dictate certain requirements that need to be documented, which could be done through the C3S precursor projects.
+Other European programmes with a climate research are the EEA's ClimateADAPT, and the EOOS and these will also be canvassed.
 It would also be useful to learn about the requirements of other international initiatives and programmes outside of the EU such as CORDEX and SOOS.
 The report will be input to the GCOS and CEOS teams who own the requirements for climate datasets.